-The agenda and meeting minutes from the November 20, 2023 public hearing are included in the Appendix as are copies of emailed comments received by the City.
+The agenda and meeting minutes are included in the Appendix.

 ACTION PLAN

 The Action Plan outlines the direction that the City would like to pursue over the next five years to maintain and improve parks and recreation opportunities within the community.
 The findings and results summarized in the Basis for Action section of this Plan were utilized to develop the goals, objectives and capital improvement priorities detailed on the following pages.